 The importance of due diligence to the success of a transaction is often underestimated.
 I thought it might be useful to put together a few pointers to keep in mind while running a due diligence exercise on a business you are intending to buy.
-It is not a checklist Ė there are a few good due diligence checklists around Ė there is a good booklet available to subscribers of the Business Sale Report entitled ĎDue Diligence – over 1000 Key Questions to Evaluate Any Business For Saleí.
+There are a few good due diligence checklists around and a good booklet available to subscribers of the Business Sale Report entitled "Due Diligence - over 1000 Key Questions to Evaluate Any Business For Sale".
 You can download an extract here.

 Plan it, scope it

 Define the scope of the due diligence exercise and clearly mark out who is doing what, when.
 Work to a timeline.
 Don't waste time on areas that are not likely to cause any real issues or have any effect on the final sale agreement.

 Thorough due diligence should pick up any issues, risks and potential liabilities relating to the seller's employees.
 For instance, check if there are any past or present employees litigating against the business.
 Do any of the employment contracts have unusual clauses i.e. over-the-top redundancy packages?
 What are the specifics of the pension plans?